-3C MaxxGrip uses the softest rubber compounds to offer the ultimate grip and slow rebound properties for unparalleled traction in downhill applications.
+Maxxis 3C MaxxGrip uses the softest rubber compounds for a larger portion of the tyre, offering continued grip and slow rebound properties for unparalleled traction in downhill applications.

-HYPR is a full silica compound and our best performing compound to date.
-Compared to our previous road racing compound, HYPR has 16% less rolling resistance with 23% better grip in wet conditions.
-Impressively, HYPR decreases rolling resistance and increases traction, all while keeping durability equal to our previous rubber compounds.
+Maxxis HYPR compound is the best full silica compound to feature in Maxxis bicycle tyres yet.
+HYPR has 16% lower rolling resistance for an increase in speed, with 23% better grip in wet conditions.
+HYPR decreases rolling resistance while increasing traction, all while retaining the same durability as our previous rubber compounds.